 - Develop better situational awareness of enclosed structures.

-- Restructure policies and procedures with regard to enclosed structures and consider firefighter access and egress before making an aggressive interior attack.
+- Restructure policies and procedures with regard to enclosed structures and consider firefighter access and exit before making an aggressive interior attack.

 - Change the “low-air alarm” culture, and develop an air-management system that monitors and anticipates firefighters’ air and time requirements.